 A single nave with barrel vaults, pleasing enough

-We've both been reading recently about World War One along the river Piave (in my case, Mark Thompson, The white war, 2008, in Kristin's case Andrea Molesini, Not all bastards are from Vienna, 2016) and we've got to go visit right now.
+We've both been reading recently about World War One along the river Piave (in my case, Mark Thompson, The white war, 2008, in Kristin's case Andrea Molesini, Not all bastards are from Vienna, 2016), and we've got to go visit the famous river right now.

 The mighty Piave proceeding westward here, but generally southward out of the mountains of the north to the Adriatic east of the Venice Lagoon